 - Thesis Format

-1. First fall meeting: normally held in the second week of classes
+1. First fall meeting: normally held in the first week of classes

 Students will present to their small groups a thesis proposal revised as a result of discussions with their advisors and other faculty members.
 (The revised proposal should include an expanded bibliography.)
 At this point each student should be able to clearly articulate their project's lines of inquiry and analytical framework, and have sufficient primary and secondary sources to enable them to successfully complete the first stages of the project.

 Students will present a chapter (it may, but need not, be the first chapter) to their small groups.
 All group members must read all the chapters presented to their group, and everyone is expected to contribute to the discussion of each chapter.

 Small groups will NOT meet to discuss the second chapter, but students MUST turn in a complete draft, in prose form (not outline) of a second chapter before leaving campus for the winter vacation.
 Non-submission of a second chapter will result in withdrawal from the Honors program.
 Students who withdraw thus from the program will retroactively receive credit and a letter grade for the fall honor’s seminar, based on their advisor’s evaluation of their first chapter.

 5. Fourth meeting: early February, within 2 weeks of students' return to campus

 All students and advisors should meet once as a single group in the early part of the second semester to share progress and frustrations in research and writing.
 Any student who wishes to have the group read part of work in progress, or a revised chapter, may submit that to the group at this meeting.
 Students and advisors should construct a schedule specifying dates for submission of chapter outlines and/or draft chapters.